Grant access to Settings

 5. In the Assign policies step, under Group policies > Account policies, find and select Settings Writer and Settings Reader, and then select Next.

-6. In the Review group step, verify the group permissions and policies and then select Create group.
+6. In the Review group step, verify the group permissions and policies, and then select Create group.

 Now repeat the above procedure to create a Sales group with read-only access:

-• Set the group name to Sales
+• Set the group name to Sales.

-Bind policies via web UI
+Bind policies via the web UI

 2. Find the group you created in the example earlier.